SteveYTan/PingPong-ladder/README.md

 To Run this app you will need both MongoDB and Node.js

 ```

-1. Run MongoDB by going into the folder through command prompt and typing: Mongod
+1. To run mongoDB just go to the mongo folder and type: mongod
+2. Install the needed dependancies by navigating to the Ping Pong Folder and typing: npm install
-2. Run the app by going into the project folder and typing: Node server.js
+3. Run the app by typing: Node server.js

 ```